rhai-code/instructlab-granite-images/README.md

 # InstructLab and Granite-7b-lab images

-This repository contains the Dockerfile to build container images for the following:
+This repository contains the Containerfile to build container images for the following:

 1. InstructLab
 Ideal for desktop or Mac users looking to explore InstructLab, this image provides a simple introduction to the platform without requiring specialized hardware.
 It's perfect for prototyping and testing before scaling up.